o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

-Here is an example of a filter that will match two counters from all cells in two traffical nodes.
+Here is an example of a filter that will match two counters from all cells in two traffic-handling nodes.

 .. code-block:: javascript